-Sometimes, it is necessary to travel out-of-state with your child.
+So can a parent take a child out of state with joint custody?
+Sometimes, it is necessary to travel out of state with your child.
 Perhaps you are visiting relatives, taking a vacation, or relocating for your job.
 However, after a divorce, you may feel overwhelmed unless you make all the necessary preparations.

-Your custody order and/or parenting plan should clearly outline the way you should handle travelling with your child.
-Depending on the laws of your state, some courts do not require you to get permission from your child’s other parent for out-of-state travel.
+Your custody agreement and/or parenting plan should clearly detail the way you should handle traveling with your child.
+Depending on the regulations of your state, some courts do not require you to acquire permission from your child’s other parent for out-of-state travel.

-However, in some states, a court order may contain the requirements you must meet to travel out-of-state or internationally with your child.
+However, in some places, a court order may contain the restrictions you must complete to travel out-of-state or overseas with your child.

-If your court order does not state that written consent is required to travel with your child, you should get permission anyway.
-A record of the agreement may be critical in any disagreements or disputes that come up later.
+If your court order does not say that written consent is required to travel with your child, you should acquire permission regardless.
+A documentation of the agreement may be crucial in any conflicts or disputes that come up later.

 What Kind of Documentation Do I Need from My Child’s Co-Parent?